-- To describe trees and vegetation that are protected by the policy.
+To identify those trees and vegetation which are protected by the policy.

 Development Consent or a Tree Management Permit is required for the removal or pruning of declared (formerly “prescribed”) trees/vegetation as identified under Section 16 to Part B of North Sydney Development Control Plan 2013, and include:

 Any tree or vegetation on public land, regardless of size.

 Any tree or vegetation with: a height exceeding 5m, or a crown width exceeding 5m, or a trunk circumference exceeding 500mm (0.5m) measured at ground level (existing).

 Any tree that is identified as a biosecurity risk under the NSW Biosecurity Act, 2015 and is greater than 10m in height;